Dyana brings 30 years of investigation and teaching in Buddhist Philosophy, Yoga, Somatics, Kum Nye, and Anatomy & Physiology to her classes.

 enjoy a full, more creative life

-Join Dyana Wells in movement classes, on Tuesday evening and Wednesday morning, from March 2nd.
+Join Dyana Wells in movement classes on Wednesday mornings, 9:30am–11am.

 Relearning Healthy Movement